Urigo/tortilla/README.md

     $ tortilla release bump "release type" --message="release message"

 Whenever making changes in the tutorial using Tortilla, the commits are being overridden, a behavior we're not always interested in, since sometimes we would like to reference or view previous releases of the tutorial.
 The `release` command solves this problem by creating [release tags](#release-tags) which are used as snap shot for the current tutorial state.
 The first argument of this command is the release type and must be one of `major`, `minor` or `patch`.
 The `message` argument is optional, and should provide a short description message for the release.
 If no message is provided, a text editor will be opened, where you can type the change-log of the release.
 The change-log will be attached to the `root` tag.
-Once a version has been released, a new [diff branch](#diff-branches) will be created.
+Once a version has been released, a new [history branch](#history-branches) will be created.

 ### Get Release